Colle La Croce

 Colle La Croce, or simply La Croce, is a mountain in the Marche, Province of Macerata, in the Monti Sibillini National Park, at 1623 above mean sea level.
+As of the 21st century, La Croce is covered in meadows and secondary growth up to its peak.

 Name

 Colle La Croce is so named simply because there is a cross (in Italian: croce) at the top.

 Near villages

 Macchie is at the foot of Colle La Croce, but from its peak you can view Vallinfante.

 Connections

 Colle La Croce is connected to Macchie, Passo Cattivo and Porche di Vallinfante.